mchae90/Bookapp/README.md

 See the code live: https://fast-lake-81482.herokuapp.com

-This is an app for adding and reviewing your favorite books.
-It connects to the google books API.
+Simple app connecting to google books api allowing users to add, remove, and post reviews.

 Stack info: